 Dysfunction Junction - Enforced by the Predator's Taint rule.
 Basically, vampires are meant to be solitary hunters, and thus the Beast tries to go into either a rage or a fear frenzy upon running across another vampire for the first time (the type of frenzy depending on whether the triggering vampire is of lower or higher Blood Potency, respectively).
 A roll is made to avoid this, but if it fails, well...
 It can be also be bypassed entirely if both possess the second level of Obfuscate.

 Empty Shell - What excessive uses of Dominate can do to a person.

-Subverted with the Empty Liars-they're called that because they have false memories of being a human and don't have blood, only eldritch secrets they've picked up.
-Personality-wise, they're indistinguishable from normal people, even to the point of having a Morality score.
+Subverted with the Empty Liars—they're called that because they have false memories of being a human and don't have blood, only eldritch secrets they've picked up.
+But personality-wise, they're indistinguishable from normal people, even to the point of having a Morality score.